-The Concordat to Support Research Integrity (on universitiesuk.ac.uk), otherwise known as the Research Integrity Concordat, aims to provide a national framework for good research conduct and its governance.
+The Concordat to Support Research Integrity, aims to provide a national framework for good research conduct and its governance.
 It makes sure government, business, international partners and the public can continue to have confidence in UK research and its world-leading researchers.

 Statement of compliance

-Our statement of compliance with the Research Integrity Concordat ('Concordat') describes how HSE is meeting the Concordat's principles.
+Our statement of compliance with the Concordat to Support Research Integrity ('Concordat') describes how HSE is meeting the Concordat's commitments.

-Science, engineering, and analysis underpin the work of HSE and provide a basis for robust decision-making.
-It is a requirement for HSE under the Health and Safety at Work etc. Act 1974 to 'make such arrangements as it considers appropriate for the carrying out of research and the publication of the results of research and the provision of training and information, and encourage research and the provision of training and information by others'
+Science, engineering and analysis (SEA) underpin the work of HSE and provides a basis for robust decision-making.
+It is a requirement for HSE under the Health and Safety at Work etc. Act 1974 to ‘make such arrangements as it considers appropriate for the carrying out of research and the publication of the results of research and the provision of training and information and encourage research and the provision of training and information by others’.

-The science and evidence generated by HSE's scientists, engineers and analysts, and through our collaborative programmes with industry, academia, and our network of international partners, provides the expert evidence supporting our 10-year strategy Protecting People and Places.
+SEA research undertaken by HSE and through our external providers, collaborative programmes with industry, academia, and our network of international partners, provides critical evidence supporting our 10-year strategy Protecting People and Places.

-As Chief Scientific Advisor at HSE I am pleased to introduce HSE's statement of compliance, which aligns to the principles of the Concordat on Research Integrity.
+As Director of Science and Chief Scientific Advisor at HSE I am pleased to introduce HSE's statement of compliance, which aligns to the commitments of the Concordat to Support Research Integrity.

-The concordat provides a proportionate framework to help raise the visibility of how the science in government is managed and produced to high standards.
-Accepting the principles also highlights that science in a government context can be subject to different policies and procedures than academic science, which although complementary do not readily allow for direct comparison.
+The Concordat provides a proportionate framework to help raise the visibility of how the SEA research in government is managed and produced to high standards.
+Accepting the commitments also highlights that SEA in a government context can be subject to different policies and procedures than academic science, which although complementary do not readily allow for direct comparison.

-The assurance and governance processes within our Science and Evidence Delivery Plan 2021-24 - 'HSE Science System' (extracts included below for ease of reference) demonstrate HSE's alignment with the concordat and the continuing refinement based on activities such compliance with Functional Standards for government professions, ongoing assurance processes and feedback from internal and external engagement.
+Our assurance and governance processes provide demonstration of HSE’s alignment with the Concordat and the continuing refinement based on activities such compliance with Functional Standards, ongoing assurance processes and feedback from internal and external engagement.

 Professor Andrew Curran CBE